-OVERVIEW: New England Foundation for the Arts operates with the mission “to build connections among artists, arts organizations, and funders, powering the arts to energize communities in New England, the nation, and the world.”
-It supports artists, presenting organizations, and communities engaging in theater, dance, music and the visual arts.
+OVERVIEW: New England Foundation for the Arts supports artists, presenting organizations, and communities engaging in theater, dance, music and the visual arts in New England and beyond.

-PROFILE: New England Foundation for the Arts was established in 1976 as one of six regional arts organizations receiving initial funding from the National Endowment for the Arts in order to strengthen and cultivate arts on a regional level.
-Today, New England Foundation for the Arts (NEFA) still does operate regional grants and programs, but also supports dance artists creating, developing, and showcasing their projects anywhere in the country.
+PROFILE: New England Foundation for the Arts (NEFA) was established in 1976 as one of six regional arts organizations that received initial funding from the National Endowment for the Arts in order to strengthen and cultivate arts on a regional level.
+The foundation “invests in artists and communities and fosters equitable access to the arts, enriching the cultural landscape in New England and the nation.”
+Most of its music funding derives from the Dance grantmaking program.
+Other performance arts (theater and music) have specific grants of their own, including those that directly support artistic creation.

 Another grant to consider is the New England Dance Fund which gives between $500 and $1,000 to choreographers who "identify and articulate a critical opportunity that will significantly advance their career in dance."

-If you live in the Boston area, you can check the Creative City Grant which offers grants for a variety of artistic disciplines.
+Grant seekers in the Boston area can check out the Creative City Grant which offers grants for a variety of artistic disciplines.

 NEFA also provides additional dance support through grant programs that dance “shares” with theater and music.
-They are all presenter-focused, and built to encourage New England-based presenting organizations (based in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) the opportunity to successfully plan, execute, support, and showcase the work of dance, theater, and music artists from around the world.
+They are all presenter-focused and designed to prvide New England-based presenting organizations (based in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) the opportunity to successfully plan, execute, support, and showcase the work of dance, theater, and music artists from around the world.
 These presenting groups must have 501(c)(3) status, or be a school or government entity, but need not “formally” be a theater or arts organization.

 These funding opportunities include: